-You can own a mother-in-laws tongue (also known as snake plant) for decades and never know that the plant can produce flowers.
+You can own a mother-in-law’s tongue (also known as snake plant) for decades and never know that the plant can produce flowers.
 Then one day, seemingly out of the blue, you find that your plant has produced a flower stalk.
 Is this possible?
 Do Sansevierias produce flowers?
-And, if they do, why now?
+If they do, why now?
 Why not more than once a year?
 Keep reading to learn more.

-Mother-in-laws tongue flowers grow on a very long flower stalk.
-The stalk can reach a length of up to 3 feet and will be covered in dozens of flower buds.
+Mother-in-law’s tongue flowers grow on a very long flower stalk.
+The stalk can reach a length of up to 3 feet (1 m.) and will be covered in dozens of flower buds.

 The flowers will not hurt your plant, so enjoy the show.
 It may be several decades again before you see one again.